Catania Entry Requirements

 Restricted Items

-- Plants and plant products - require phytosanitary certificates from non-EU countries
+- Plants - phytosanitary certificate required from non-EU countries

 Health Requirements